Dan has been in the HVAC industry for 23 years with experience ranging from installation and service to sales and distribution.

 This set unit is raised slightly off the ground by cork/rubber pads (Vibration Pads) that prevent noise that would be created by metal vibrating on concrete.
 Often bricks will be added as well to raise the unit further off the ground; preventing water from entering the unit should mild flooding occur in the basement.

 Think of a furnace as your lungs.
 What goes out of the unit must be brought back into the unit in order to function properly and increase the unit's lifespan.
 The air distributed into the home is referred to as "supply air".
 The supply air is forced by the blower (fan) through the heat exchanger and/or evaporator coil to be "conditioned".
-Then through the plenum it goes an into our main supply duct.
-(Trunk-lines, photo #3.)
+Then, through the plenum, it goes into our main supply duct.
+(Trunk-lines, photo 3.)